 The United States Environmental Protection Agency (USEPA) Method 8260 has an extensive list of analytes that can be analyzed by purge and trap sampling.
 Two of the more troublesome compounds on this list are Ethanol and 1, 4-Dioxane.
 Both of these compounds are water miscible and Selective Ion Monitoring (SIM) is required in order to detect these compounds at lower levels.
 This application will compare linearity, method detection limits, precision and accuracy and carryover of several purge and trap sampling parameters.

 The United States Environmental Protection Agency (USEPA) Method 8260 is used in order to ascertain volatile organic compounds in waters, soils and solid waste samples.
 Often times, soil and solid waste samples are so highly contaminated the sample needs to be dispersed in methanol.
+Sample collection for contaminated soils can be obtained in two ways.
+One, dispersing a bulk soil sample into a 40ml vial and adding methanol in the lab or two, sending pre-weighed vials with a septum sealed cap that already contains the pre-requisite methanol out in the field for soil sampling.
+No matter how the soil sample is dispersed in methanol, an aliquot of the methanol extract needs to be added to water and purged using USEPA Method 5030.
 This application will investigate automated sampling of methanol soil extractions.

+Environmental laboratories are always searching for techniques to increase productivity.
+However, environmental methods demand a large amount of background information in order to ensure sampling and analysis is compliant.
 The determination of Volatile Organic Compounds (VOCs) in the United States Environmental Protection Agency (USEPA) Method 8260 encompasses many different matrices and in doing so has numerous sampling, quality control, and calibration requirements.
-The method also has an extensive calibration range.
+The matrices of Method 8260 samples can also vary from air to sludge and from clean to extremely contaminated.
+Furthermore, the method has an extensive calibration range.
 All of these factors play into the complexity of sampling and analysis thus, creating ways to streamline sampling while still maintaining sample integrity and method compliance is always of interest to environmental laboratories.

 Volatile contaminants in drinking, ground and wastewaters are an ongoing environmental concern throughout the world.
 Testing for these contaminants is generally done using a Gas Chromatograph (GC) coupled to a Mass Spectrometer.
 However, sampling for these compounds is dependent on the environmental regulations of the country in which you are testing.
 The USEPA methods for extracting VOCs from environmental samples require purge and trap sampling.
 On the other hand, in Europe and Canada, it is common to use static headspace sampling for the measurement of VOCs.